nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.

-* Parameters can be in any order.<br>
-  e.g. if the command specifies `n/NAME a/ADDRESS`, `a/ADDRESS n/NAME` is also acceptable.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </box>

 ### Adding a client: `add`

 Adds a client to the Realodex.
+Note that `TAG` is optional, and that you may input the parameters in any order (e.g. if the command specifies `n/NAME a/ADDRESS`, `a/ADDRESS n/NAME` is also acceptable).
+You may also have multiple tags per client.

-Format: `add n/NAME a/ADDRESS i/INCOME fs/FAMILY_SIZE an/ADDITIONAL_NOTES`
+Format: `add n/NAME p/PHONE i/INCOME e/EMAIL a/ADDRESS f/FAMILY [t/TAG]...`

 Examples:
-* `add n/John Doe a/John street, block 123, #01-01 i/$5000 fs/4 an/Looking for a quiet neighbourhood.`
+* `add n/John Doe p/98765432 i/20000 e/johnd@example.com a/311, Clementi Ave 2, #02-25 f/4 t/friends t/owesMoney`
-* `add n/Betsy Crowe a/Newgate Prison i/$0 fs/1 an/NIL.`
+* `add n/Betsy Crowe a/Newgate Prison i/$0 f/1 p/94859694 e/betsyc@rocketmail.com`

 ### Deleting a client : `delete`

-Deletes the specified client from the address book.
+Deletes the specified client from the Realodex.

 Format: `delete NAME`

-enter client's `NAME` after prompt is shown
+Enter client's `NAME` after prompt is shown.

 * Deletes the client of the specified `NAME`.
 * If name is **not found**, error message will be shown `"NAME" is not found`.

 Examples:
-* `delete` followed by `Udhaya Shanmugam` deletes the client in the address book with the name "Udhaya Shanmugam.
+* `delete` followed by `Udhaya Shanmugam` deletes the client in the Realodex with the name "Udhaya Shanmugam".

+### Listing clients : `list`

+Lists all clients in the Realodex.

+Format: `list`

 ### Exiting the program : `exit`